 Exports items in CSV format to the given file-like object.
-If the fields_to_export attribute is set, it will be used to define the CSV columns and their order.
+If the fields_to_export attribute is set, it will be used to define the CSV columns, their order and their column names.
 The export_empty_fields attribute has no effect on this exporter.